Measure transport with kernel mean embeddings: Numerical experiments

-In this section we compare the KME-Dynamics with the Ensemble Kalman Filter (EnKF) in the context of the nonlinear filtering problem for the Lorentz-63 system, which is studied in detail in \cite{reich2015probabilistic}.
-Similar experiments were conducted by Stordal et al. \cite{stordal2021p}, who compared the EnKF to the mapping particle filter \cite{pulido2019sequential}, another kernel-based method that rests on Stein variational gradient descent (SVGD) \cite{liu2016stein}.\\
+In this section we compare KME-dynamics with the Ensemble Kalman Filter (EnKF) in the context of the nonlinear filtering problem for the Lorenz-63 and Lorenz-96 systems, which are studied in detail, for instance, by \citep{reich2015probabilistic}.
+Similar experiments were conducted by \citet{stordal2021p}, who compared the EnKF to the mapping particle filter (MPF) by \citet{pulido2019sequential}, another kernel-based method that rests on Stein variational gradient descent (SVGD) introduced by \citet{liu2016stein}.
+Notice that SVGD ordinarily requires the scores of the target distributions; however, in the context of data assimilation, only a Monte Carlo estimator of the score function is typically available.
+The MPF algorithm essentially applies the SVGD method, but it uses the estimated score functions as input.

 We first explain the basic framework of this experiment.
-The evolution of the Lorentz-63 system is defined by three ODEs:
+The filtering is conducted using the state space model